The Grim Conclusions of the Largest-Ever Study of Fake News

 But many researchers told me that simply understanding why false rumors travel so far, so fast, was as important as knowing that they do so in the first place.

-“The key takeaway is really that content that arouses strong emotions spreads farther, faster, more deeply, and more broadly on Twitter,” said Tromble, the political scientist, in an email.
+“The key takeaway is really that content that arouses strong emotions spreads further, faster, more deeply, and more broadly on Twitter,” said Tromble, the political scientist, in an email.
 “This particular finding is consistent with research in a number of different areas, including psychology and communication studies.
 It’s also relatively intuitive.”

 “False information online is often really novel and frequently negative,” said Nyhan, the Dartmouth professor.
 “We know those are two features of information generally that grab our attention as human beings and that cause us to want to share that information with others—we’re attentive to novel threats and especially attentive to negative threats.”